AdobeDocs/commerce-frontend-core/src/pages/guide/css/preprocess.md

 To [include the font](fonts.md) in your theme's CSS files, use the `@font-face` CSS rule for the fastest loading time.

-This way Magento will skip the `@import` directive while resolving paths to the local resources.
+This way the application will skip the `@import` directive while resolving paths to the local resources.

 ## The @magento_import directive

-`@magento_import` is a Magento-specific LESS directive that allows including multiple files by a name pattern.
+`@magento_import` is an application-specific LESS directive that allows including multiple files by a name pattern.
 It is used to include files with the same name from the different locations, for example, different modules.
 The standard `@import` directive includes a single file, which is found according to the [static files fallback].

 `@magento_import` can be used in the root source files of a theme only.